consensusnetworks/casimir/README.md

 |   └── local/ (mock and serve tasks)
 ├── services/ (backend services)
 |   └── users/ (users lambda api)
-└── package.json (project npm scripts)
+└── package.json (project-wide npm dependencies and scripts)
 ```

 > 🚩 While developing, most likely, you shouldn't have to change into any subdirectories to run commands.
+Individual **npm packages** (directories with a `package.json`) are managed from the project root with [workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
+See [Scripts and dependencies](#-scripts-and-dependencies).

 ## Editor